Envirometrix/PredictiveSoilMapping/main.md

 ```

 This will run repeated Cross-validation with 50% : 50% splits training and validation,
-which means that in each iteration models will be refitted from scratch.
+which means that, in each iteration, models will be refitted from scratch.
 Next we can compare performance of the three models by using:

 ```r